Asymmetric encryption (also known as asymmetric cryptography) allows users to encrypt information using shared keys.

 Security in an asymmetric encryption environment comes from two keys.

-Private key: Only the authenticated recipient has access to it.
+Private key encryption: Only the authenticated recipient has access to it.

 These two keys are separate but equal, and they're both required to decode a message.
 If you have only one, decryption is impossible.

 Symmetric encryption is asymmetric encryption's counterpart.
 If you use symmetric encryption, one key both encrypts and decrypts data.
 A hacker with access to that one key can do both functions.